FlorianSchroevers/af-detection/README.md

 * `get_ecg_fnames`:

 		Description:
-        	Returns a list of filenames which are ecg's for a given patient
+        	returns a list of filenames which are ecg's for a given patient
         Args:
             patient_id : str
                 the id of the patient